-Additionally, it has been shown to act as an antibacterial with the ability to inhibit the growth of certain pathogens, making it an excellent addition to any oral care regimen.
+Additionally, it has been shown to act as an antibacterial, with the ability to inhibit the growth of certain pathogens, making it an excellent addition to any oral care regimen.

 Clove bud essential oil offers additional pain relief because of methyl salicylate, a compound that acts as an analgesic.
-It was isolated in 1843 by French chemist Auguste André Thomas Cahours and is often used to treat muscle aches.
+It was isolated in 1843 by French chemist Auguste André Thomas Cahours and is often used to remedy muscle aches.

-Cinnamaldehyde is also a natural pain reliever that helps control inflammation, making it a good option for easing the inflammation-related pain.
+Cinnamaldehyde is also a natural pain reliever that helps control inflammation, making it a good option for easing inflammation-related pain.